digiscot/digiscot-website/pages/participation/one-digital.md

 **So what’s unique about our Digital Check-up?**

 <ul class="browser-default">
-<li>You can easily assess and understand your organisation’s current digital maturity.
+<li>You can easily assess and understand your organisation’s current digital maturity.</li>
-<li>It’s a free, engaging and simple to use.
+<li>It’s a free, engaging and simple to use.</li>
-<li>You’ll be sign-posted to relevant resources, information and One Digital support to effect change to address any gaps.
+<li>You’ll be sign-posted to relevant resources, information and One Digital support to effect change to address any gaps.</li>
 </ul>

 Find out more about our Digital Check-up [here](https://digital.scvo.org.uk/evolution/digital-check-up/).